Asymptotic approximations for stationary distributions of many-server queues with abandonment: Stationary distribution of the -server queue

-It only remains to show that $\{\meas_t\}_{t \geq 0}$ also satisfies the second condition of Proposition \ref{prop:tight}, for which it suffices to show that, as $c \ra H^s$, the supremum of the right-hand side of (\ref{dis-4-meas}) goes to zero.
-Now, let $k(t) \doteq \E[K(t)]$ for $t\geq 0$.
-Applying the integration-by-parts and change of variable formulas on the second term on the right hand side of (\ref{dis-4-meas}), we see that \be \ee By taking expectations on both sides of (\ref{mass-queue}), we have for each $t\geq 0$, Since $Q$ and $R$ are non-negative and $R$ is increasing, it follows that and Combining these inequalities and carrying out another integration-by-parts, we obtain \be \ee Applying Lemma \ref{lem-elem}, with $(H,G)=(H^s,G^s)$, we have Moreover,
+It only remains to show that $\{\meas_t\}_{t \geq0}$ also satisfies the second condition of Proposition \ref{proptight}.
+For this, it suffices to show that as $c \ra H^s$, the supremum (over $t$) of the right-hand side of (\ref{dis-4-meas}) goes to zero.
+Now, let $k(t) \doteq\E[K(t)]$ for $t\geq0$.
+Applying the integration-by-parts and change of variable formulae to the second term on the right-hand side of (\ref{dis-4-meas}), we see that